US Navy Seabees in Timor-Leste hold multinational ribbon-cutting ceremony

-211210-N-RP125-1001 BAUCAU, Timor-Leste (Dec.
-10, 2021) Lt.
-Megan Dunton, with Naval Mobile Construction Battalion (NMCB) 5; Thomas Daley, U.S. Embassy Chargé d’Affairs; and local Timorese leaders cut the ribbon at the completion of the four-room schoolhouse in Baucau, Timor-Leste.
+NMCB-5 Seabees are in Timor-Leste supporting the Navy's Maritime Strategy by developing interoperability among partner nations and building long-term relationships that contribute to stability in the region.

+The work of the U.S. Navy Seabees is just one of the many ways that the U.S. supports Timor-Leste in both good and challenging times.
+Since independence, the U.S. has provided over $500 million in cooperative projects that build a stronger, more self-reliant Timor-Leste.

 The U.S. Navy Seabees with NMCB-5 are deployed to the U.S. 7th Fleet area of operations, supporting a free and open Indo-Pacific, strengthening their alliances and partnerships, and providing general engineering and civil support to joint operational forces.
 Homeported out of Port Hueneme, California, NMCB-5 has 13 detail sites deployed throughout the U.S. and Indo-Pacific area of operations.
-(U.S. Navy photo by Builder 3rd Class Kacie Joslin)

 |Date Taken: